hakavlad/cache-bench/README.md

 Explore the impact of virtual memory settings on caching efficiency on Linux systems under memory pressure.

+The script reads the specified file in chunks of the specified size in random order (with `--read` option) and logs the result with a specified interval.

+Optionally read chunks are added to the list, thus increasing the memory consumption of the process for creating memory pressure and paging.

 The script can be used, for example, to assess the impact of virtual memory settings (`vm.swappiness`, `vm.watermark_scale_factor`, Multigenerational LRU Framework etc) on the efficiency of file caching, especially under memory pressure.
 The script allows you to evaluate the performance of I/O operations under memory pressure.

 ## Options